kevinpez/mikrotik-cursor-mcp/README.md

-# MikroTik MCP Server
+# MikroTik Router Management

-A Model Context Protocol (MCP) server that provides tools for managing MikroTik devices through SSH.
-This server allows you to manage VLAN interfaces, IP addresses, and DHCP servers on MikroTik routers and switches.
+A Python package for managing MikroTik routers via SSH using the Model Context Protocol (MCP) architecture.
+This package provides a modular, well-organized approach to managing MikroTik devices through SSH.

 ## Features